retiman/clj-httpc/Readme.md

 - Logs all redirects
 - Aborts downloading of response body if content types don't match
 - Aborts downloading of response body if content length is too long
+- Allows thread safe re-use a single instance of HttpClient

 ## Usage